Shopify/polaris/documentation/guides/migrating-from-v9-to-v10.md

 ## Tokens

 The dark color scheme palette has been removed.
-Dark color tokens are now consolidated into a single colors palette.
+Dark color tokens are now consolidated into a single color palette.

 The `@shopify/polaris-tokens` exported tokens object has replaced the `tokens.colorScheme` property with `tokens.colors`.